Brian Nichols: Indictment and trial

 On May 5, 2005, Nichols was indicted by a Fulton County grand jury on 54 counts, including murder, felony murder, kidnapping, armed robbery, aggravated assault, aggravated battery, theft, carjacking, and escape from authorities.
-Nichols initially pled not guilty, with his lawyers stating that they wanted to defend Nichols on the basis of mental health.
+Nichols initially pleaded not guilty, with his lawyers stating that they wanted to defend Nichols on the basis of mental health.
 Fulton County District Attorney Paul Howard announced he would seek the death penalty.
-Nichols became Georgia's most expensive defendant, with his case topping $3 million for the prosecution and defense combined.
+Nichols became Georgia's most expensive defendant, with his case topping $3 million for the prosecution and defence combined.

 The case was presided over by Superior Court Judge Hilton Fuller and was set to take place in July in the same courtroom in which the murders had taken place.
 The trial was placed on hold to find new accommodation, as Superior Court Judge James Bodiford ruled that "fundamental fairness" made a different location necessary.
 While awaiting trial Nichols was found to be planning another escape, and was moved to DeKalb County Jail in October 2006.
-The trial began on September 22, 2008, in Atlanta Municipal Court, where Nichols pled not guilty by reason of insanity.
+The trial began on September 22, 2008, in Atlanta Municipal Court, where Nichols pleaded not guilty by reason of insanity.

 During the trial the prosecution sought to discredit Nichols's claims of mental instability by playing audio recordings of the murders.
 Witnesses testified that Nichols had not shown signs of mental illness during his rape trial.

 Nichols admitted the shootings in a statement to police, but claimed the shooting of Wilhelm was due to the special agent pointing a gun at him.
 Forensic evidence did not support this, instead showing Wilhelm had been shot while kneeling, and that he had other injuries indicating that he was not holding a gun.

-Defense
+Defence

-Nichols's defense argued that he was insane and should not be held accountable for his actions, stating that he had previously shown signs of depression and suicidal ideations after breaking up with his girlfriend.
+Nichols's defence argued that he was insane and should not be held accountable for his actions, stating that he had previously shown signs of depression and suicidal ideations after breaking up with his girlfriend.
 An attorney who represented Nichols in his rape trial testified that Nichols had believed his ex-girlfriend still loved him despite receiving injuries from the rape, and would not testify against him.
 Psychology experts testified that Nichols had an abusive childhood and that his father's drug abuse led to Nichols abusing drugs as well.
-The defense provided college papers written by Nichols expressing conspiracy theories that white people were conspiring to eradicate the black race.
+The defence provided college papers written by Nichols expressing conspiracy theories that white people were conspiring to eradicate the black race.